hyosung11/Launch-School/Courses/journal.md

 09:47 I haven't completely lost all that I've learned.
 I want to ace this interview and move on in the curriculum.
 I want to rekindle the love of the feedback loop and solving problems.

 11:15 SungOh is insistent on going to the mall.
 So off we go.

+## 20220719 화요일

+09:13 I guess the interview is not this morning.
+I messaged Srdjan to schedule the interview for Thursday at 9:00 AM EST. I want to do the interview and move on in the curriculum.

+09:23 There was a misunderstanding, I and I am doing the interview at 9:30.